 Air quality has long been linked to productivity, having a huge impact on both cognitive and physical performance.
 But the majority of reporting on this issue focuses on adult productivity levels.
 But as air pollution affects children so heavily, more and more researchers are studying the link between the effects of air pollution on children’s learning and development.

-Why Are Children More Susceptible to Air Pollution?
+Why Are Children and young students are more Susceptible to Air Pollution?

 A child’s airway lining is not only more permeable but also smaller.
 This, combined with the fact that children breathe twice as fast (ingesting a larger amount of air proportion to their body weight), may be deadly if they develop infections.